 pH – It is also important to remember that there are limits on Phenol Red readings when very low or very high pH readings occur.

-Mechanical Systems – Common current alternative filter media types that can be mentioned include perlite, zeolite, and food-grade cellulose.
+Mechanical Systems – Common current alternative filter media types that can be mentioned include perlite, zeolite, and crushed glass.

 Circulation Pump & Motor – The operator should also become familiar with submerged pumps such as turbine, mixed flow, and others used in waterpark applications.
 Additionally, the operator needs to understand the winterizing needs for these types of equipment.